Updated April 26, 2025

 Challenges and Solutions in Implementing MDCG 2019-16

-Implementing the MDCG 2019-16 is no walk in the park.
-Manufacturers face various challenges in aligning with these new standards.
-However, identifying the challenges is the first step in crafting efficient solutions.
+Implementing MDCG 2019-16 is no easy task.
+Manufacturers face various challenges in aligning their practices with these heightened cybersecurity expectations.
+But recognizing these hurdles is the first step toward building smarter, more resilient solutions.

 Future Directions for Medical Device Cybersecurity